Digital Nomad Exchange

 If you have not spent a lot of time in Jamaica, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Jamaica depends on a variety of factors, such as your long-term plans, budget and lifestyle.
 Before making the decision to buy, it can be helpful to research the local real estate market, the types of properties available and the general cost of living in the country.
 You should also consider the financial commitment associated with buying a home and whether you are in a position to make such a commitment.
 If you are looking for a more cost-effective option, renting may be the better choice, as it gives you the opportunity to explore a variety of different areas before committing to buying a home.
-Ultimately, the decision to buy or rent a home in Jamaica will depend on your individual circumstances," said one expat who made the move to Jamaica.
+Ultimately, the decision to buy or rent a home in Jamaica will depend on your individual circumstances," explained one person living in Jamaica.

 What do I need to know when buying property in Jamaica?